whatyouhide/whatyouhide.github.io/content/posts/2023-07-24-breakdown-of-http-clients-in-elixir/index.md

 ## All Your Clients Are Belong to Us

-### httpc
+So, let's take a whirlwind tour of some HTTP clients available in Elixir.
+We'll talk about these:

+  * [Mint][mint]
+  * [httpc]
+  * [Finch][finch]
+  * [Tesla][tesla]
+  * [Req][req]

+This is not a comprehensive list of all the Elixir HTTP clients, but rather a list of clients that I think make sense in different situation.
+At the end of this post, you'll also find a mention of other well-known clients.

 ### Mint

+Let's start with Mint.
 Mint is arguably the lowest-level HTTP client we've got in Elixir.
 It's essentially a *wrapper* around a raw TCP or SSL socket.
 Its job is to make the socket **aware of the network protocol**.

 Think about a `:gen_tcp` or a `:ssl` socket.
 Their job is to allow you to connect servers and clients on the TCP and TLS network protocols, respectively.